Sama (company): History

+Entrepreneur Leila Janah founded Samasource in 2008.
+Janah coined the term "microwork", presented as a way to help impoverished workers across the globe by using the Internet for crowdsourcing.

 Business model

 Sama uses a secured cloud annotation platform to manage the annotation lifecycle.
 This includes image upload, annotation, data sampling and QA, data delivery, and overall collaboration.
+The company offers image, video, and sensor data annotation and validation for machine learning algorithms in industries including automotive, navigation, augmented reality, virtual reality, biotechnology, agriculture, manufacturing, and e-commerce.

 Sama's platform breaks down complex data projects from large companies into small tasks that can be completed by women and youth in developing countries with basic English skills after a few weeks of training.

-Sama's technology features a five-step quality assurance mechanism that gauges the success of each individual worker.
-Workers are not, however, in direct competition with one another as they are in crowdsourcing models.
-Sama's staff also makes a point of understanding the skills native to each region so that it can channel projects to centers best equipped to handle them.

 First founded as a non-profit in 2008, Sama adopted a hybrid business model in 2019, becoming a for-profit business with the previous non-profit organization becoming a shareholder.